Teppichseite/m3u-generator/README.md

 ## ⚙️ Setup
 1. Install latest version of [Node.js and NPM](https://nodejs.org/en/download/package-manager)
 2. Clone this repository or download as ZIP file and unzip it
+3. Be in project root folder
+4. run `npm i`

 ## 🔧 Usage
-1. Navigate with the terminal inside this project root folder
+1. Be in project root folder
 2. Run `npm run generate -- {Path to your rom folders} [apply]`

 ## 📄 Example usage